For enquiries please contact Johan Frijns, Director BankTrack, at firstname.lastname@example.org

 Share this page:

-Breaking: the ETP lawsuit has been dismissed.
+July 24th 2018: the ETP lawsuit against BankTrack has been dismissed.
 See the judge's decision here.

-This page gathers together documents and links relating to the lawsuit.
+This page gathers tohether documents and links relating to the lawsuit.
 See the tabs on the right for links to news stories, documents and media relating to the case.
 The key documents include:

 - ETP's response to the motion to dismiss, filed February 2018.